Email firstname.lastname@example.org for questions about your child. Email email@example.com for questions about registration or payment information.

 Email at firstname.lastname@example.org.

-We do not have access to your passwords at the front desk, but you can Click here to retrieve your password.
+We do not have access to your passwords at the front desk, but you can have your password sent to your email that you signed up with online.

 REGISTRATION REQUESTS MUST BE PLACED BY AN ADULT 18 YEARS OR OLDER.
 Students of Cathryn Sullivan’s Acting for Film range in age from 6 -27 years.
 In the summer, we have Pre-AC classes for 5-6 year old children who can't read yet.
 The adult registering for classes for the student is financially responsible for the classes.